On Air Now

 It's hard to believe it's been over a decade since Courteeners unleashed themselves onto the music scene, but it is indeed a whopping 14 years since their debut single was released.

-Not Nineteen Forever might be the Manchester band's most famous track, but it was actually Cavorting which they unleashed first.
+Not Nineteen Forever might be the Manchester band's most famous track, but it was actually their no-nonsense Cavorting single which came first.

-Released on 6 August 2007, Cavorting was the debut single to come from the band and it featured as the lead track on their debut album St. Jude.
+Released on 6 August 2007, Cavorting featured as the lead track on their debut album St. Jude.

 Like much of Courteeners' early work, the song paints a picture of Manchester's indie nightlife and its colourful inhabitants.